-"External Program" means a community relying on or contracting with DigiCert's non-publicly trusted certificate hierarchy and Certificates which may or may not maintain its own CP with which this CP/CPS is compliant.
+"External Program" means a community relying on or contracting with DigiCert's non-publicly trusted certificate hierarchy and Certificates which may or may not maintain its own CP or guidelines document with which this CP/CPS is compliant.
 May also be described in this document as "External Private PKI Program."